onlyoneaman/nextjs-portfolio-website/content/projects/influencerbit.md

 ## Digital Word of Mouth marketing solution

+### B2B-SAAS automating word of mouth for D2C brands

 Your customers are already on Instagram.
 Auto Engage, Incentivise them to post, track mentions & send rewards - All on Autopilot!